 What is the best chocolate for fudge?

-Here the possibilities are endless.
+Here, the possibilities are endless.

 Let your imagination and palate run free.

-Other recipes you might like:
+Related recipes you might like:

-- 1 14-oz can condensed milk
+- 1 14-oz can of condensed milk

 - Melt chocolate with condensed milk, in the microwave (5-10 second bursts mixing well in between).